Australian F1 Grand Prix

 Social Conventions: A largely informal atmosphere prevails; shaking hands is the customary greeting.
 Casual wear is worn everywhere except in the most exclusive restaurants, social gatherings and important business meetings.
 Most restaurants forbid smoking.

-Electricity: 220/240 volts AC, 50Hz.
-Three-pin plugs are in use, although these differ from UK three-pin plugs.
+Electricity: 230 volts AC, 50Hz.
+Plugs with three flat pins (two of which form an upside-down V) are standard.
 Outlets for 110 volts for small appliances are found in most hotels.

-Head of State: HM Queen Elizabeth II, represented locally by Governor-General Quentin Bryce since 2008.
+Head of State: HM Queen Elizabeth II since 1952, represented locally by Governor-General Peter Cosgrove since 2014.

 Recent History: Captain Cook stumbled onto Australian shores in 1770 to find an Aboriginal way of life that went back some 40,000 years.
 By 1868, Britain had sent more than 160,000 convicts to Australia.